metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 {% markdown %}
 Styleguides have been around for a while, and like web components, they didn’t went mainstream.

 Why?
-No universal solution  exists  to create a styleguide, and, there is no consensus on what goes into a styleguide.
+There is no such thing like a universal plugin  to create a styleguide, and, there is no consensus on what goes into a styleguide.

 Everybody rolls her own.
 The most well known styleguides today are Google’s Material Design <sup id="footnote--1">[1](#footnotes--1)</sup>,